rid-principles/bDudekCybersecurity.github.io/README.md

 Objective:
 By the end of this week, your MVP should be nearly complete and tested.
 You'll also need to be well-prepared for the demo and submission on 11/1.
 The focus will be on finalizing core features, conducting thorough testing, and implementing feedback from peers and mentors.
 Code Refinement and Final Feature Adjustments
+-My project will tell the user about whether or not there are duplicate text files on the user's system.
 Core Feature Refinement: Focus on polishing your core features.
 Prioritize resolving any major issues affecting usability.
 Last-Minute Improvements: Allocate time for final adjustments to features or functionality that are nearly complete.
 Deliverables:
 Feature Checklist Update: Create an updated checklist of what’s done and what needs final refinement for the MVP.
 Checklist:
 -Loops for testing
+-Variables and exported
+-if statements for testing
+I still need to:
+Setup parameters correctly
+Clean up output a little more
 Daily Contribution Log: Continue logging contributions and improvements.

+Oct.
+21
+-
+Oct.
+22
+-
+Oct.
+23
+-
+Oct.
+24
+-
+Oct.
+25
+-

 Peer Testing and Feedback Collection
 Peer Testing: Participate in peer testing sessions by demoing your MVP to classmates.
 Focus on testing usability, finding bugs, and offering feedback on any confusing or underdeveloped areas.
 Bug Discovery: Document all bugs or issues encountered during peer testing.
-Zoe-Web page doesn’t keep track of the amount of things that are still in stock for the nonprofit it is being made for.
+Feedback for Zoe-Web page doesn’t keep track of the amount of things that are still in stock for the nonprofit it is being made for.
 You have to press go to checkout multiple times before actually going there, the total is not correct at the end.
-Ben-Is not easy for the user to read and understand what changes have occurred to the files.
+Feedback for Ben-It is not easy for the user to read and understand what changes have occurred to the files.
 I need to include more messages to the user about which files are the same and which files are different for the script to be more user friendly.
 Deliverables:
 Bug List and Feedback Summary: Create a list of discovered bugs and any feedback received from peers.
 Include a plan for addressing critical bugs by 11/1.
--I included more echo files that can give the user feedback and information on each file and its relation to the other text files in the system.
+-I included more echo files that can give the user feedback and information on each file and its relation to the other text files in the system in my if statements.
--
+-The files are timestamped so the user can see exactly when the last edits were made to the file.

 Mentor Check-In and Testing Refinement